Skip to main content

 Protection of property

-It also has a duty to protect the property of those for whom it has secured accommodation under its housing duties.
+A local authority also has a duty to protect the property of those for whom it has secured accommodation under its housing duties.
 [1] This duty applies pending inquiries, if intentionally homeless, if unintentionally homeless, and if having been referred under local connection provisions.

 Even when a local authority conclude, following investigations, that they have no duty to the applicant they will still be under a duty to protect the applicant's property if they have been under a duty to secure accommodation pending inquiries.
 [2]